allegro/blog/_posts/2021-10-22-async_programming_python.md

 application.
 Add race conditions and other concurrency related issues and it suddenly gets overcomplicated.

-### How about we don't block
+### How about we don’t block
 Let’s assume you decide threads are too expensive, too cumbersome or they are simply not available on your platform, because for example you are writing bare metal applications and there is no operating system.
 When we decide not to use threading we have to keep in mind we cannot afford having any blocking operations in our application, because they are wasting our resources.
-Having no threads there is no way to use time when something blocks.
+Having no threads means there is no way to use time when something blocks.

-The new idea for the programm architecture is as follows:
+The new idea for the program architecture is as follows:
 - Wait for an event to happen.
 - If the event is a new request arriving to an endpoint, then we only setup the request to another service and return.